NikhilNayak-debug/mini_trainer/Readme.md

 This method allows you to target the pieces of your language model which are least likely to contain valuable task-specific information.

-To run this method with `mini_trainer`, simply pass the `--osft` flag to enable the technique, and pass the `--osft-rank-ratio` parameter to specify how much of the model's most important pieces you would like to remain frozen:
+To run this method with `mini_trainer`, simply pass the `--osft` flag to enable the technique, and pass the `--osft-unfreeze-rank-ratio` parameter to specify how much of the model's most important pieces you would like to remain frozen (where a value of 0.0 means everything is frozen, and 1.0 means we train all of the singular values).

 ```bash
 torchrun --nnodes=1 --nproc-per-node=8 train.py \